ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/the-andrew-james-professional-cake-decorating-set.markdown

   \ 2 reusable bags, a decorating turntable and embossed rolling pin ideal for creating\
   \ beautiful buttercream and frosting flowers on the top of your cupcakes, or for\
   \ making stylish swirls, swags and spirals on larger cakes!</p>\r\n<p>We are giving\
-  \ away the Andrew James Professional Cake Decorating Set.
-If you are looking forward\
+  \ away the Andrew James Professional Cake Decorating Set to one of our members!\
-  \ to sharing your delicious and greatest creations, enter the form below and it\
+  \ If you are looking forward to sharing your delicious and greatest creations, enter\
-  \ could be yours!</p>"
+  \ the form below and it could be yours!</p>"
 entry-title: "Win Andrew James Cake Decorating Set!"
 entry-content: "Enter the draw to win the Andrew James Professional Cake Decorating\
   \ Set by completing the form below before 23:59 on 4th of November 2018."